4 Reasons Why Professional Services Fail To Use Resources Strategically

 Instead, it’s because very few organizations give project managers the visibility they need about what else is happening in the business.
 Without a centralized system, you’re reduced to having to check multiple diaries and ask countless individuals about their workload.
 It’s simply not practical: the best you can do is build your schedule around a few key people and hope the others fall into place.

 But a centralized system combining project management and resource planning has other benefits too.
-For example, the best project management systems facilitate change handling, automatically updating project documentation if a change is made.
+For example, the best professional services project management systems facilitate change handling, automatically updating project documentation if a change is made.
 That means that project managers can be certain they’re working with the latest information when planning a project – rather than a document created six months previously.